How Much Does a Rubber Roof Replacement Cost in 2024?

 Thermoplastic Polyolefin (TPO)

 TPO membrane material costs between $4.50 and $14 per square foot, including installation.
-Expect this membrane type to last between 7 to 20 years.
+Expect this membrane type to last 7 to 20 years.

 Ethylene Propylene Diene Monomer (EPDM)